Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Method

 \subsection{SAM Preprocessing}

 The Segment Anything Model (SAM, \citep{kirillov2023segment}) allows zero-shot segmentation given a point, mask, or even textual prompt.
 It has learned a general objectness concept which allows it to predict the most likely segment belonging to a prompt.
 We use the default ``automatic'' mask prediction mode of SAM, which queries the model with a grid of query points to segment ``everything'' in the image.
-The default settings are chosen for SAM with a ViT-H backbone.
-The number of points to be sampled along each side of the image is 24.
+The default settings are chosen for SAM with a ViT-H backbone and a query grid size of 24$\times$24 which ensures that objects of typical size are hit by at least one query point.

 Because the SAM results only depend on the input image, SAM segmentation can be done in a preprocessing step.
 This is most welcome, since SAM execution is compute-intensive.